ironsource-mobile/kafka-snow-white/README.md

 ```

 ## Motivation
-Given two different Kafka servers (`server1` and `server2`) we want to move messages from the topic `some-topic` on `server1` to `some-topic` on `server2`.
+Given two different Kafka clusters (`cluster1` and `cluster2`) we want to move messages from the topic `some-topic` on `cluster1` to `some-topic` on `cluster2`.
 The Kafka Snow White service lets one define a mirror, that does exactly this (see setup details below).
-Given the appropriate mirror, if we start the Kafka Snow White service with it, it will connect to `server1` consume all messages from `some-topic` and then produce the messages to `some-topic` on `server2`.
+Given the appropriate mirror, if we start the Kafka Snow White service with it, it will connect to `cluster1` consume all messages from `some-topic` and then produce the messages to `some-topic` on `cluster2`.

 ## Setup